stone-coding/stone-coding/README.md

 - 🔭 I’m currently working on mastering my Leetcode skills
 - 🌱 I’m currently learning springcloud projects
 - 👯 I’m looking to collaborate on Spring open source project
-- 🤔 I’m looking for help with finding a summer software development 2025 internship
+- 🤔 I’m looking for help with finding a software development internship
 - 💬 Ask me about CPU/GPU, mock interviews, songs, and movies.
 - 📫 How to reach me:
 - shi.haom@northeastern.edu